 - Any age group: Facebook has the widest age spread

-- Best for 28 to 54: Studies find that Facebook skews slightly older in age for audiences
+- Best for 28 to 54: Studies find that Facebook skews slightly older for audiences

 - Like to shop online: Facebook offers the ability to add your products to a shop and advertise your products dynamically based on your audience’s interests.

 - Best for groups: Starting and joining groups dedicated to the community around your products is a great way to find influencers and share educational information while still subtly promoting your expertise and brand.